When I first learned about seller financing, the idea of “becoming the bank” didn't sound appealing to me AT ALL.

 On my first few seller financed deals, I tried to get my feet wet by servicing my own loans in-house.

-I had a banking background and I understood how to do it, so the job was certainly doable, but personally – I learned that I just didn't enjoy spending my time doing busy work.
+I had a banking background and I understood how to do it, so the job was doable, but even so – I learned that I just didn't enjoy spending my time doing busy work.

-Servicing a loan isn't terribly difficult, but it does need to be done right and it takes a lot of left-brain thinking to do the job well.
-As a result, I eventually decided to outsource my entire loan portfolio to a loan servicing company and let me tell you… they do a great job.
-It has freed up my time immensely and if I could do everything all over again, I probably would have started sending this work to them from day one.
+Servicing a loan isn't terribly difficult, but it does need to be done right, and it takes a lot of left-brain thinking to do the job well.
+As a result, I eventually decided to outsource my entire loan portfolio to a loan servicing company, and let me tell you… it has saved me a TON of time and mental energy.
+If I could do it all over again, I probably would have started sending this work to them from day one.

 Coincidentally, my loan servicing company charges a monthly fee of $15 – $25 for this service, so rather than me taking the hit for this cost myself, I just pass it along to the borrower and make them pay for it.
 Remember, if it works within their budget (if their monthly payment is still affordable), why wouldn't I let them pay for it?
 As long as I clearly disclose this information in the closing documents, I can't think of a compelling reason not to handle it this way.

-Even if you decide to service the loan yourself, you should still be charging this kind of servicing fee to pay yourself for the trouble!
-As long as you have outstanding loans owed to you, the job will always be there, so make sure you are compensating whoever is handling this extra work – especially if it’s you!
+Even if I did decide to service these loans myself, I would still be charging some kind of servicing fee to pay myself for the time and trouble.
+As long as I have money owed to me, the job will always be there, so it only makes sense to make sure I'm compensated for doing this extra work.

-Whenever you close a loan, you’ll need to use the right documentation.
-Whether you decide to close your deal in-house (preparing all of the documents yourself) or use a title company/real estate attorney, somebody is going to have to put the paperwork together.
-Regardless of who handles this job, I always charge a minimum of $199 as a closing fee (and sometimes more if the deal is large enough) and guess what… the buyer pays for it.
-Even if I’m working on a cash sale (no seller financing involved), I will still charge this fee – because the work is always required to get the deal done.
+Whether I'm closing a deal in-house (preparing all the documents myself) or using a title company/real estate attorney, somebody has to put the paperwork together.
+Regardless of who handles this job, I always charge a minimum of $199 as a closing fee (and sometimes more, if the deal is large enough) and guess what… the buyer pays for it.
+Even if I’m working on a cash sale (no seller financing involved), I still charge this fee – because the work is always required to get the deal done.

-Similar to the loan servicing issue, the paperwork isn't going to take care of itself, so you need to factor this cost into the deal upfront and pay the appropriate person for doing this extra work (even if it means paying yourself).
+Similar to the issue of loan servicing, the paperwork isn't going to take care of itself, so it's important to account for this cost and pay the appropriate person for doing this extra work (even if it means paying myself).

 All of these costs are very typical in any type of loan arrangement.
-I guarantee you a bank would be charging these kinds of fees up and down for a conventional loan, so take advantage of your ability to charge fees upfront, charge servicing fees each month, and charge the highest interest rate you can get away with (and do me a favor, don’t feel guilty about it).
-If people don’t want to do business under your terms, believe me – they won’t!
+I guarantee you a bank would be charging these kinds of fees all day long for a conventional loan, so I always take advantage of my ability to charge fees upfront, charge servicing fees each month, and charge the highest interest rate I can get away with (and I don’t feel guilty about it).
+If people don’t want to do business under my terms, they're welcome to look elsewhere!

-When you’re acting as the lender, you can be as flexible (or inflexible) as you want to be because YOU are the bank and you can clearly define the terms with which you are willing to do business.
-Use this to your greatest advantage and play this game on your terms.
+When I'm acting as the lender, I can be as flexible (or inflexible) as I want, because I am the bank and I can clearly define the terms under which I'm willing to do business.
+One of my greatest advantages here is my ability to play the game on my terms.

 Of all the things I love about seller financing, this might be my favorite.

-When you finance the sale of a property – it becomes similar in nature to a rental property.
-It produces a steady stream of income but without all of the problems and headaches that come with owning a rental property.
+When I finance the sale of a property – it becomes similar in nature to a rental property.
+It produces a steady stream of income, but without all of the problems and headaches that come with owning a rental property.

-For instance, in the same way that I wouldn't expect my banker to come and fix my toilet after I buy a house – the borrower shouldn't expect YOU to come out and take care of their property either.
+In the same way, I wouldn't expect my banker to come and fix my toilet after I buy a house – the borrower shouldn't expect me to come and take care of their property either.
 It's their property, and the problems are theirs to deal with.

-Of course, a seller financed property is a stream of income that won’t last forever (because the borrower will eventually pay you off), but believe me – it’s great while it lasts (and it will usually last for a long time).
-When I finance the sale of my properties, I don’t have to lose a wink of sleep at night because once the deal is done; all the maintenance and upkeep issues are in the borrower’s lap, not mine.
+Of course, a seller financed property is a stream of income that won’t last forever (because the borrower will eventually pay off the loan), but believe me – it’s great while it lasts (and it usually lasts for a long time).
+When I finance the sale of my properties, I don’t lose a wink of sleep at night, because once the deal is done; all the maintenance and upkeep issues are in the borrower’s lap, not mine.

 Charging Prepayment Penalties

-You can't disallow this from happening, but one way to discourage these kinds of early payoffs is to charge a prepayment penalty for doing this.
-It will also serve to compensate you for your unexpected loss of income.
+A lender can't disallow this from happening, but one way to discourage these kinds of early payoffs is to charge a prepayment penalty for doing this.
+It will also serve to compensate the lender for the unexpected loss of income.

-If you want to add this extra security to your seller financed deals, you should have this written into the language of your loan agreement.
-There are many different ways of calculating exactly what your penalty could be, but one way is to charge an extra:
+If I wanted to add this extra security to my seller financed deals, I can have it written into the language of my loan agreement.
+There are many different ways of calculating exactly what this penalty could be, but one way is to charge an extra:

 - 4% of the original balance in the second year,